jefferywmoore/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

   - **Server rooms/data centers**: server rooms, data centers, communication rooms, server vaults, and IT closets are enclosed, restricted, and protected rooms where mission critical servers and networks are housed
     - a server room is a bigger version of a wiring closet, much smaller than a data center
     - a server room typically houses network equipment, backup infrastructure and servers (more archaic versions include telephony equipment)
-    - server rooms should be designed to support optimal operation of IT infrastructure and to block unauthorirzed human access or intervention
+    - server rooms should be designed to support optimal operation of IT infrastructure and to block unauthorized human access or intervention
     - server rooms should be located at the core of the building (avoid ground floor, top floor, or in the basement)
     - server rooms should have a single entrance (and an emergency exit)
     - server room should block unauthorized access, and entries and exits should be logged
     - datacenters are usually more protected than server rooms, and can include guards and mantraps
-    - datacenters can be single-tenant or multitenant
+    - datacenters can be single-tenant or multi-tenant
 - 3.9.3 Media storage facilities
-  - **Media storage facilities**: often store backup tapes/disks, blank, resuable and other media, and should be protected just like a server room
+  - **Media storage facilities**: often store backup tapes/disks, blank, reusable and other media, and should be protected just like a server room
     - depending on requirements a cabinet or safe could suffice
     - new blank media, and media that is reused (e.g. thumb drives, flash memory cards, portable hard drives) should be protected against theft and data remnant recovery
     - concerns include theft, corruption, data remnant recovery
     - other recommendations:
       - employ a media librarian or custodian
       - use check-in/check-out process for media tracking
-      - run a secure drive sanitization or zeroization when media is returned
+      - run a secure drive sanitization or "zeroization" when media is returned
     - note: a safe is a movable secured container that's not integrated into a building's construction; a vault is a permanent safe integrated into construction
 - 3.9.4 Evidence storage
   - **Evidence storage**: as cybercrime events continue to increase, it is import to retain logs, audit trails, drive images, VM snapshots and other records of digital events; the evidence storage exists to preserve chain of custody